drummonds/gofluence/readme.md

 ## Code

-There is /api which is the genereated interface from the specification
+There is /api which is the generated interface from the specification

 There is also /api/fat which is a fatter client to do a specific task.
 So *UpdatePage* will create or update a page given an ancestor page id, a title and a new body with a representation